osvfelices/pulse/docs/pages/playground.md

 })
 ```

-This works because it only uses signals.
-Do NOT use spawn/sleep/channels in HTTP handlers in v1.5.0.
+HTTP handlers can now use all scheduler primitives including spawn, sleep, and channels in v2.0.0.

 ## Try It Locally